taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 As you can see, the `completed` property is defined as false.
-In addition, you have seen that the action and reducer from the previous chapter did work under these circumstances.
+In addition, you saw that the action and reducer from the previous chapter did work under these circumstances.
 However, a rule of thumb in Redux is to keep the action payload to a minimum.

 In the example, when you want to add a todo in a Todo application, it would need at least the unique identifier and a name of a todo.
-But the `completed` property is unneccesary.
+But the `completed` property is unnecessary.
 The assumption is that every todo that is added to the store will be incomplete.
 It wouldn't make sense in a puristic Todo application to add completed todos, would it?
-Therefore not the action would take care about the property but the reducer.
+Therefore, not the action would take care of the property but the reducer.

 Instead of simply passing the whole todo object into the list of todos in your reducer: